CyberEthicalMe/blog-articles/ckpm548nf0qanw9s142t5998c.md

 ### And what do **you** think about it?
 Would you add something to the list?
 Please share your experience in the comments 👇!

 ## 📑 Changelog

+#### 2021/07/07
+* Added THM Pre Security Learning Path
+* Added The OWASP top 10 demystified by The XSS Rat

 #### 2021/06/27
 * Linked [HTB Starting Point write-up series](/series/htb-starting-point)